Skip to content

 }

-The same request(...).runToOutput() shape works whether the action resolves locally (a registered handler in this runtime) or remotely (over a carrier to a peer) — the runtime routes it for you.
+This request(...).runToOutput() shape is the same whether the action runs locally (a handler in this runtime) or remotely (over a connection to a peer) — the runtime figures out where it needs to go.

-runToResult() returns a deterministic outcome instead of throwing — branch on expected (did this action declare the error?) rather than wrapping every call in try/catch:
+runToResult() hands you the outcome as a value instead of throwing.
+You check expected (did this action say it could throw this error?) rather than wrapping every call in try/catch:

 if (result.ok) use(result.output);